-The ultimate limit state check (excluding fatigue) using a FE model should be performed in one of the following ways:
+(1) The ultimate limit state check (excluding fatigue) using a FE model should be performed in one of the following ways:

-stress check and design based on computed stresses, where stability problems are not relevant (covered in 8.1.2),
+a) stress check and design based on computed stresses, where stability problems are not relevant (covered in 8.1.2),

-plastic resistance check, where stability problems are not relevant (covered in 8.1.3),
+b) plastic resistance check, where stability problems are not relevant (covered in 8.1.3),

-buckling resistance check (covered in 8.1.4).
+c) buckling resistance check (covered in 8.1.4).

-This standard gives design rules to predict the characteristic values of resistances calculated by numerical analysis.
+(2) This standard gives design rules to predict the characteristic values of resistances calculated by numerical analysis.